 A detailed spatial plan for an area which contains a spatial strategy and site specific policies and proposals for future development, represented on a proposals map.
-Local Development Plans outwith city regions (i.e. where there is no Strategic Development Plan) must also contain a vision statement.
+Local development plans outwith city regions (i.e. where there is no strategic development plan) must also contains vision statement.